The number of emails you can safely send varies based on several factors. Learn how to increase this number and more in this article.

 Let's dig a bit deeper into why that happens.

 A surge in your email activity can cause your outgoing emails to be marked spam by any internet service provider through spam filters.
+It's also crucial to be consider increased email activity if you are onboarding a new sales rep, or are reactivating a previously suspended account.

 This is because a spike in activity or reports is a risky signal for inbox providers and increases the likelihood multiple contacts will react badly (and report) your outreach email message within a short period.